Non-dietary human exposure

 Assessing non-dietary exposure

-The 2022 update to the EFSA Exposure Guidance has been endorsed in the EU and will be implemented for EU assessments from 1st January 2023.
+The 2022 update to the EFSA Exposure Guidance has been implemented for EU and NI assessments from 1 January 2023.

 Assessing non-dietary exposure to operators, workers, bystanders and residents